-McGettigan will not run for re-election as Atlantic County Clerk
+McGettigan will not run for re-election as Atlantic County clerk

-Atlantic County Clerk Ed McGettigan will not seek re-election, he said Friday, opening the way for candidates from both parties to vie for the job.
+Atlantic County Clerk Ed McGettigan will not seek reelection, he said Friday, opening the door for candidates from both parties to vie for the job.

 The 65-year-old Linwood resident said he made his decision long before his office came under scrutiny last fall for sending the wrong ballots to 554 voters in Hamilton Township.